-Herpes Symptoms In Women
+Herpes Symptoms & Signs in Women

-The Most Common Herpes Symptoms In Women
+The Most Common Herpes Symptoms in Women

 Herpes is not life-threatening but can have annoying and uncomfortable symptoms.
 Though symptoms can tell you that you might have herpes, it is possible to have herpes and not experience any symptom.
 This does not mean that you cannot spread the virus to other people.
 For this reason, herpes has spread widely.
 The fact that most women with herpes do not have herpes makes testing for HSV-1 and HSV-2 very important.